MicrosoftDocs/dynamics-365-ai/ai-docs/sales/uninstall-sales-insights.md

 ## What happens to data

-After you uninstall Sales Insights, Sales<!--note from editor: Is this what you mean by "the application"?--> won't keep any Sales Insights data for your organization in the storage locations where it's hosted.
+After you uninstall Sales Insights, Dynamics 365 won't keep any Sales Insights data for your organization in the storage locations where it's hosted.

 ### See also